Seagate/corio/docs/YAML_documents/yaml_structure.md

 YAML parser will receive a test yaml file as an input.

-A test yaml file should have the following parameters:
+A test yaml file should have the following parameters based on workloads to execute:

-* test_id
+* TEST_ID
 * object_size
 * part_size
 * range_read